 - Warren Senior Housing is Accepting Applications for both Stilwell Manor and Joseph Coach Manors

 Applicants for Stilwell Manor must be a Warren resident, a minimum of 60 years old and make under $20,000 a year.
-A one bedroom apartment is $385 a month and that includes your gas, electric and water.
-All applicants for Joseph Coach Manor must be 55 years of age or older.
+A one bedroom apartment is $393 a month and that includes your gas, electric and water.
+All applicants for Joseph Coach Manor must be 60 years of age or older and have a yearly income of $14,500 or more.
 Each apartment includes a washer and dryer, stove, regrigerator, dishwasher, garbage disposal, and storage unit.
-These lovely apartments also include a balcony or patio for only $500 a month plus utilities.
+These lovely apartments also include a balcony or patio for only $510 a month plus utilities.
 Both buildings have on-site security cameras, 24 hours emergency maintenance, and optional activities.
 All applicants must be able to live independently.
 Please call our office if you would like an application or have any questions at (586) 758-1310.